jsetting32/Stripe-Connect-Parse/README.md

 }
 ```

+Note:
+Once you deploy to Production, you need to setup your web app to support HTTPS/SSL.
+This needs to be accomplished since the Production Redirect URI for Stripe requires a HTTPS redirect URI.

+Check out Django-SSLServer or Django-sslify to accomplish this

 If you have any issues, PLEASE send me an email or file for an issue!
 Thank you and happy coding!